Collederas/build-bridge/README.md

 ## AI DISCLAIMER

-This is a tool I developed for personal needs and I've been putting it together in a few weeks.
 While the overall design is intentional, I heavily relied on AI to code review and sometimes even to re-generate various pages.

 ## Contact